 The Major Oak dwarfs neighbouring trees in Sherwood Forest.

-UK woodlands that illustrate these underground dynamics
+UK woodlands that illustrate underground dynamics

 • Sherwood Forest, Nottinghamshire: ancient oaks form ectomycorrhizal partnerships with fungi; their dense root systems build up fungal networks that may interlink forest floor seedlings, young saplings and mature trees, boosting biodiversity and regeneration.